-“When a doctor goes wrong, he is the first of criminals,” Sherlock Holmes observed during one of his most puzzling investigations.
+“When a doctor does go wrong, he is the first of criminals,” Sherlock Holmes observed during one of his most baffling investigations.
 “He has nerve and he has knowledge.”
-Incredibly, as the words of the world’s most famous fictional detective appeared in print in The Strand magazine in the early 1890s, a Scottish-born Canadian doctor was preying on women in London’s downtrodden Lambeth neighborhood.
-Thomas Neill Cream – the "Lambeth Poisoner," as he was dubbed in the press – killed at least nine people in three countries, a murderous spree that eclipsed the crimes of the notorious Jack the Ripper.
+Incredibly, as the words of the world’s most famous fictional detective appeared in print in the British magazine The Strand in the early 1890s, a doctor responsible for a string of murders in Chicago and Canada was preying on women in London’s downtrodden Lambeth neighborhood.
+Thomas Neill Cream killed as many as ten people in three countries, a rampage that eclipsed the crimes of the notorious Jack the Ripper.